igraph/igraph/INSTALL.WINDOWS.md

 There are two ways to compile igraph on Windows.
 You can either build from the released source code, or you can build from the `git` repository.
 Compiling from the released source code is sometimes easier, as it already provides a project file that can be used to compile with Microsoft Visual C++ (MSVC).
-Of course, compilation from the release source code is limited to released versions, while compilation from the `git` repository allows you to also compile development versions.
+Of course, compilation from the released source code is limited to released versions, while compilation from the `git` repository allows you to also compile development versions.
 Compilation can always be done using MinGW or `cygwin`, but if you want to use `igraph` with Python (e.g. as an external library for `python-igraph`) you have to use MSVC.
 Each Python version requires a specific version of MSVC, please see the Python [website](https://wiki.python.org/moin/WindowsCompilers) for more details.
 Preparing a project file to compile with MSVC is again done using MinGW (`msys2`) or `cygwin`.

 In summary, there are two routes to compiling `igraph`: